NDR008/VSCodePSX/README.md

 # Setting Things Up
 My setup focuses on Windows.
 I think those that are using Linux natively will know how to adjust the necessary things themselves.

-My instructions however do allow for 2 methods.
+My instructions however do allow for 3 methods.

+- Method 1a: Windows automated (using Nic's method)
-- Method 1: Windows natively
+- Method 1b: Windows natively
 - Method 2: Windows with WSL

 The main difference between the methods are how to acquire gcc for MIPS, gdb-multiarch and make.
 All are readily available on Ubuntu, and does, installing WSL and relying on Ubuntu to install those packages is an easy and reliable method.